nianticlabs/metagame-balance/README.md

 ...

+### More

+In the /example folder it can be found multiple examples for how to use the framework, to train or test isolated agents or behaviours or run full ecosystems.

+In the /organization folder it can be found the multiple entry points for the main ecosystem layers in the VGC AI Framework.

 ## Documentation

-The full documentation from API, Framework architecture to the COmpetition Tracks and Rules can be found in the [Wiki](https://gitlab.com/DracoStriker/pokemon-vgc-engine/-/wikis/home).
+The full documentation from API, Framework architecture to the Competition Tracks and Rules can be found in the [Wiki](https://gitlab.com/DracoStriker/pokemon-vgc-engine/-/wikis/home).

 ## Citation